yretes/yretes/README.md

 Hi 👋 My name is Kristian!
 ==========================

-Student Game developer
+Gameplay programmer
 ----------------------

-I'm a game developer student finishing my bachelor's degree in gametechnology and simulation at the Inland Norway University of Applied Sciences.
+I'm a gameplay programmer who just finished my bachelor's degree in game technology and simulation at the Inland Norway University of Applied Sciences.
 Love working with gameplay programming and NPCs/AI behavior in games!

 *   🌍  I'm based in Hamar, Norway
 *   ✉️  You can contact me at [kristianwhittlestensland@gmail.com](mailto:kristianwhittlestensland@gmail.com)